grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 ### Write in present tense

-When you write in present tense, you avoid words such as have, has, had, been, should, would, and will.
+When you write in present tense, avoid words such as have, has, had, been, should, would, and will.

 | Use                                                                 | Don't use                                                                    |
 | ------------------------------------------------------------------- | ---------------------------------------------------------------------------- |